Galpin GTR1: Specifications

 In 2013, Galpin Auto Sports utilized the mechanical underpinnings of a Ford GT as basis to build the GTR1.
 The GTR1 has a 5.4L twin-turbocharged V8, capable of producing 1024 hp and 739 lb·ft of torque, which enables the car to accelerate from 0 to 60 mph (97 km/h) in about 3 seconds, and reach an advertised top speed of 225 mph.
 However, if the GTR1 is fuelled with 100-octane fuel, the power and torque outputs are boosted to respectively 1197 hp and 887 lb·ft of torque.
-The hand-built, all-aluminum chassis features carbon fiber detailing, and LED headlights, and is approximately 5 in wider than the standard Ford GT.
+The hand-built, all-aluminum chassis features carbon fiber detailing, and LED headlights, and is about 5 in wider than the standard Ford GT.
 The interior is only slightly altered from the Ford GT, but now has leather upholstery, a machined aluminum instrument cluster, and a McIntosh audio system.
 The GTR1 uses 20" aluminum wheels, which are fitted with Pirelli P-Zero tires.
 Carbon fiber disc brakes, with six-piston calipers and Reinforced carbon–carbon rotors are used to stop the car.